asdf-vm/asdf/README.md

 * `legacy_version_file` - defaults to `no`.
 If set to yes it will cause plugins that support this feature to read the version files used by other version managers (e.g. `.ruby-version` in the case of Ruby's rbenv).

+## Docker images

+The [asdf-alpine](https://github.com/vic/asdf-alpine) project is an ongoing effort to provide Dockerized images of some asdf tools.
+You can use these docker images as base for your development servers, or for running your production apps.

 ## Credits

 Me ([@HashNuke](https://github.com/HashNuke)), High-fever, cold, cough.